PatrickRainbolt/InfoSec/MScipher/Ver2/README.md

 ```

-# Here is a example of the encryption process
+# Here is an example of the encryption process
 ```
 > MScipher-V2.py --shift 5 --justify "Mid" --password "THIS IS A TEST" --debug